RanChiVanier/ReadMe/README.md

 # ReadMe

-I`m a student in grade 12 and most of my experience comes from grade 10 and grade 11 computer science classes.
-I`m comfortable with the languages Pascal and Turing.
+I`m a student in grade 12 and most of computer programming my experience comes from grade 10 and grade 11 computer science classes.
+I`m comfortable writing programs with the languages Pascal and Turing.
+Computer science is the career that I'm aiming to pursue, I've applied the computer science programs for university.
+My favourite part about computer science is the problem solving aspect, I like the satisfaction of solving challenging problems.
+However, one part of computer science that I don't like is the repetitive nature and looking for bugs can be quite frustrating.

-Programming Experience?

-Most of my

-Languages that your comfortable in?

-I`m comfortable with Pascal and Turing.

-What are your future aspirations in computer programming?

-Computer science is the career path I`m aiming to pursue.
-I`ve applied t

-What do you like best about Computer Programming?

-I like the problem solving part and the satisfaction of solving challenging problems.
-I also like how computer programming makes me think

-What do you like least about Computer Programming?

-I don`t like the repitition and tediousness involved in coding.